Edward King House

-The Edward King House, is a monumentally scaled residence at 35 King street in Newport, Rhode Island.
+The Edward King House, is a monumentally scaled residence at 35 King street in Newport, Rhode Island, United States.
 It was designed for Edward King in the "Italian Villa" style by Richard Upjohn and was built between 1845 and 1847, making it one of the earliest representations of the style.
 It was the largest and grandest house in Newport when it was built.
 Edward King was the largest landowner in town by 1860, having made his fortune through the China Trade.

 The house is built in brick, has asymmetrical massing, arched window heads, and a prominent three story tower.
 It was Upjohn's first use of the "Italian Villa" style.
 These elements would later come to be considered typical features of Italianate design.
 The house was featured in Andrew Jackson Downing's The Architecture of Country Houses in 1850, including an engraving of the house and architectural plans.
 Downing described the house as "one of the most successful specimens of the Italian style in the United States."
 He went on to note the great variety of window sizes and types and noted the harmony of the design.